comprobo25/comprobo25.github.io/in-class/day05.md

 As an example, let's consider a robot that can be in one of three states:

 1. moving forward
 2. moving backward
 3. rotating left

 Each state prescribes a very easy to program behavior.
 In each case depending on the robot's state we would either drive forward at a fixed velocity, drive backward at a fixed velocity, or rotate left at a fixed velocity.

 Let's say that our robot starts in the **moving forward** state.
 We can now define a series of rules for transitioning between the states based on the Neato's sensors.

 **moving forward**

 * if any bump sensor becomes activated, change state to moving backward.
 * otherwise, stay in the moving forward state

 **moving backward**

-* if the obstacle detected in front of the robot exceeds a specified threshold, change state to rotating left.
-Also, record the time at which the robot began rotating left.
+* if the laser scanner determines that the obstacle obstacle in front of the robot exceeds a specified distance threshold, change state to rotating left.
 * otherwise, stay in the moving backward state.

 **rotating left**

 * if the current time is more than 1 second greater than when the robot started rotating left, change state to moving forward.
 * otherwise, stay in the rotating left state.

 What would the behavior of this robot be?
 Do a quick whiteboard based simulation to probe the robot's behavior in various situations.
 What range of behaviors would the robot exhibit.

 With your partner, implement a ROS Python node that realizes this behavior.
 For the timing related tasks you will want to check out this ROS documentation page.

 ### Extension (optional)

 Check out the <a-no-proxy href="http://wiki.ros.org/smach/Tutorials">tutorials for the smach ROS package</a-no-proxy> Use smach to either rewrite your finite state controller to use smach, or devise a new finite-state controller and implement it using smach.